soulspace-org/overarch/doc/Ideas.md

      (if relevant)
    * The deployment of the containers in the infrastructure for the system (if relevant)

+Q: What could also be captured in an extension of the descriptionẞ

+A: An extension of the model could make sense if there is value in the connection of the additional elements to the existing elements, e.g. to provide traceability

+   Additional elements could be
+   * Enterprise architecture elements like capabilities
+   * Business arcitecture elements like business processes
+   * Functional and nonfunctional requirements and crosscutting concerns
+   * ...

 Q: Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains    container elements, that are visualized?